Australia's system is more uniform than the US, but not uniformly better

 Pricing and utilisation in the US are generally higher, partly because more people have chronic conditions, and new medicines are typically funded very quickly for higher upfront prices.
 Yet supply chain factors are also a significant consideration.
 According to a 2025 report produced by PhRMA, rebates and direct fees paid to payers, including the government, accounted for 57.8 per cent of new spending on brand medicines between 2022 and 2023.

 One of the myths is that biopharmaceutical companies set prices, and US payers accept them without question.
 It is far more complex than that, as evident by the realities of the supply chain.
+US payers use every lever at their disposal to manage prices.

 Some US federal and state government programs have only recently acquired a limited legal power to negotiate prices.
 However, the US Department of Veterans Affairs, which provides coverage for around nine million Americans, secures comparatively low medicine prices under a tacit agreement with the industry.